In the Good Old Days (When Times Were Bad)

 In the Good Old Days (When Times Were Bad) is the third solo studio album by American singer-songwriter Dolly Parton.
 It was released on February 3, 1969, by RCA Victor.
 The album was produced by Bob Ferguson.
 It peaked at number 15 on the Billboard Top Country Albums chart.
 The album's title track was the only single released and it peaked at number 25 on the Billboard Hot Country Songs chart.

 Recording

 Recording sessions for the album began at RCA Studio B in Nashville, Tennessee, on September 9 and 10, 1968.
 One additional session followed on October 9.

 Content

+This was the first album where she wrote half the songs.
 In the title song, Parton looks back on her impoverished upbringing, concluding that while she values the lessons it taught her, she would not want to go back.
 The humorous "He's a Go Getter" plays on an unexpected pun, "When his wife gets off from work, he'll go get 'er."
 Parton also covers the Jeannie C. Riley hit "Harper Valley PTA", Tammy Wynette's "D-I-V-O-R-C-E", and Porter Wagoner's hit, "The Carroll County Accident".

 Parton re-recorded the title song for her 1973 album My Tennessee Mountain Home.

 Parton re-recorded "The Carroll County Accident" with Buck Trent for his 2018 album Spartanburg Blues.